imteekay/machine-learning-research/books/understanding-deep-learning/README.md

 ## Padding

 - When applying the convolution filter, usually the first pixel will be used way less than a pixel in the center of the image so we throwing away a lot of the information of the edges of the images
+- A valid convolution has an output of n - f + 1 x n - f + 1, where n = matrix (n x n) and f = filter (f x f)
-- We use paddings for the image so instead of a N x N image, we have a N+2p x N+2p image with the padding if padding = 1
+- We use paddings for the image so instead of a N x N image, we have a N + 2p - f + 1 x N + 2p - f + 1 image

 ## Stride convolution